wintermist/Lenovo-Yoga-710-14IKB-Hackintosh/README.md

 2. To increase VRAM and get HDMI to work properly, you must patch the framebuffer using [Hackintool](https://github.com/headkaze/Hackintool).
 [Guide](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/#Preparation)
 3. I2C devices must be GPIO pinned for VoodooI2C to work properly.
 [Guide](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.html#checking-gpi0)
 4. The touchscreen works only after waking up from sleep (it has been this way since High Sierra).
 To get it working, you need Windows patches (which is often discouraged) using __SSDT-XOSI.aml__, and you also need to add XOSI renames in your config.plist.
 Since I do not use the touchscreen, I have not included the files in this repository.
 [Guide](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.html#osi-to-xosi)
 5. Bluetooth situation does not look too good in macOS Monterey.
-You have to use BlueToolFixup.kext with _["disable vendor check"](https://github.com/acidanthera/BrcmPatchRAM/pull/16)_ patch (use the one in this repository).
-It currently shows up as _THIRD_PARTY_DONGLE_.
+You have to use BlueToolFixup.kext.
+Currently, it shows up as _THIRD_PARTY_DONGLE_.
 You can read up about current limitations [here](https://github.com/acidanthera/bugtracker/issues/1821).
 6. Using prebuilt SSDTs is fine, but try to create SSDTs manually.
 It teaches you a lot in the process.
 SSDTTime generated SSDTs that I ended up using are–
     - SSDT-EC.aml
     - SSDT-HPET.aml